DeaconSeals/engr-1110/docs/modules/m12/at-a-glance.md

 # Module Objectives

-At the end of this module you should be able to understand the following concepts from cultural intelligence:
+At the end of this module you should be able to understand the following concepts from Engineering Awareness:

-- The CQ model
-- CQ Strategy
-- Authenticity in cross-cultural interactions
-- Adaptation in cross-cultural interactions
+- How hackers approach problems
+- Low-tech security attacks and how they use personal information
+- The implications of consent-focused legislature on data collection and privacy